About the Author — Dr. Gary Wetzel

 And the Holy Spirit of God Who Inspired the Bible’s Writers

-God in his providence did not tell me from the beginning that I was to produce WORSHIPPING WITH GOD’S WORD for Him.
-If He had and told me that it would take me over 34 years and many thousands of hours to produce it and the 14,630 selections of scripture in it, I would have said, “Please Lord, not me!”
-Instead, it simply began in January of 1983 when I started making note of scriptures that I thought would be good to use in worship services as I was reading and studying the Bible as a seminary student.
+God in his providence did not tell me in the beginning that I was to produce WORSHIPPING WITH GOD’S WORD for Him.
+If He had and told me that it would take me over 34 years and many thousands of hours to produce it and the 14,638 selections of scripture in it, I would have said, “Please Lord, not me!”
+Instead, it simply began in January of 1983 when I started writing down scriptures from the Bible that I thought would be good to use in worship services as I was reading and studying the Bible as a seminary student.
 Then, in January of 1983, I started to do this in an organized manner.
 When I became a pastor in 1984, I continued to do it.
 This led into my doing a comprehensive search of the Bible for scriptures that could be used in worship services.
 By 1996 I had collected the scriptures which would become the basis for “Scriptures for 17 Aspects of a Worship Service.”
 I would continue to work on it and improve it through doing eight revisions of its contents over the years.
 In 2008, “Scriptures on Our Freedom in Worshipping the Lord” was produced.
 Since most of the 17 aspects in “Scriptures for 17 Aspects of a Worship Service” contained over 150 selections of scripture in them and five aspects contained over 500 selections, I produced shorter versions of some of the best scriptures for each of the 17 aspects in 2009.